Websoft9Archive/ansible-redis/docs/solution-upgrade.md

 # Update & Upgrade

-Updates and upgrades are one of the maintenance tasks for sytem.
+Updates and upgrades are one of the maintenance tasks for system.
 Programs that are not upgraded for a long time, like buildings that are not maintained for a long time, will accelerate aging and gradually lose functionality until they are unavailable.

 You should know the differences between the terms **Update** and **Upgrade**([Extended reading](https://support.websoft9.com/docs/faq/tech-upgrade.html#update-vs-upgrade))
 - Operating system patching is **Update**, Ubuntu16.04 to Ubuntu18.04 is **Upgrade**